Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Observations

 \subsection{MeerKAT observations}

-During its $2021$ outburst RS Oph was observed with MeerKAT at $0.82$ GHz (UHF band) and $1.28$ GHz (L band).
+During its $2021$ outburst, RS Oph was observed with MeerKAT at $0.82$ GHz (UHF band) and $1.28$ GHz (L band).
 The monitoring of the nova started on $t-t_0~ =~ 1$ day where $t_0$ is taken as $2021$ August $08.5$ (MJD $59434.5$) \citep{munari20212021}.
 For the L-band receiver, the frequency coverage is between $0.9$ to $1.67$ GHz centred at $1.284$ GHz.
 For the UHF band receiver, the frequency coverage is between $0.58$ to $1.015$ GHz centred at $0.816$ GHz.
 For each epoch, the time on target was either $15$ minutes or $30$ minutes (see Table \ref{tab:obs}).
 For the first $10$ days following the discovery of the nova in the optical wavelengths, RS Oph was monitored daily by MeerKAT.
 Afterwards, the cadence was reduced and the last observation of the nova was obtained on day $223$.

 RS Oph was bracketed by $2$ minute phase calibrator scans on the source J1733-1304 to solve for complex gains.
-A bandpass calibrator J1939-6342 was observed for $5-10$ minutes at the beginning of each observation.
+A bandpass calibrator (J1939-6342) was observed for $5-10$ minutes at the beginning of each observation.
 Bandpass corrections were determined for the primary calibrator and complex gains were determined for both primary and secondary calibrators.
 The corrections from the primary calibrator were used to determine the absolute flux density of the secondary calibrator.
-The calibration solutions and absolute flux density scale were then transferred to the target (RS Oph).The calibration and imaging steps followed in data reduction are summarised in the {\sc oxkat} pipeline\footnote{https://www. github.com/IanHeywood/oxkat and through the Astrophysics Source Code Library record ascl:2009.003 \citep{heywood2020oxkat}.}.
-The flux densities for each epoch were determined using the \texttt{CASA IMFIT} task.
-RS Oph was unresolved at both observing frequency bands with telescope resolution (FWHM) of $12"$ and $8"$ at $1.284$ GHz and $0.816$ GHz, respectively.
-The results are presented in Table \ref{tab:obs} and Fig. \ref{fig:lightcurve}.
-The quoted uncertainties include the MeerKAT flux density calibration accuracy of $10\%$.
+The calibration solutions and absolute flux density scale were then transferred to the target (RS Oph).
+The calibration and imaging steps followed in data reduction are summarised in the {\sc oxkat} pipeline\footnote{https://www. github.com/IanHeywood/oxkat and through the Astrophysics Source Code Library record ascl:2009.003 \citep{heywood2020oxkat}.}.

+Analysis of the MeerKAT results was performed using CASA \citep{bean2022casa}.
+The flux densities and errors for each epoch were determined using the \texttt{\textbf{imfit}} task within the target region.
+RS Oph was unresolved at both observing frequency bands with a telescope resolution (FWHM) of $12"$ and $8"$ at $1.284$ GHz and $0.816$ GHz, respectively.
+The results are presented in Table \ref{tab:obs} and Figure \ref{fig:lightcurve}.
+The quoted uncertainties include the MeerKAT flux density calibration accuracy of $10\%$ and Gaussian fit error from \texttt{\textbf{imfit}} (added in quadrature, see Eqn.\ref{eq:uncertannity}).